itsJensin/Malachite-Tracker-Cases-For-Mochi/README.md

 6. Check it all looks good in your preview and print away! 😊

 7. If you are happy with the results of the shell print, load your printer with your flexible filament and repeat steps 3 through 6 with the file labelled `Malachite-FlexiConnector.step`.
+Just remember to change the filament profile in your printer's / software's settings before running the flexible material.

 <p align="center">
 <img width="400" height="225" alt="Flexi Insert" src="https://github.com/user-attachments/assets/7940fdfe-0f64-40e4-a9d8-6548c9c7ae05" />